Automobile insurance reform

 Reforming Alberta’s auto insurance system so it is more affordable and stable for drivers and insurers now and in the future.

-The Care-First system would focus on providing improved medical, rehabilitation, and income support benefits for all Albertans injured in a collision, while continuing to hold at-fault drivers accountable through higher premiums.
-Albertans injured in a collision would be able to access these enhanced benefits without the need to sue.
+The new care-first system will focus on providing improved medical, rehabilitation, and income support benefits for all Albertans injured in a collision, while continuing to hold at-fault drivers accountable through higher premiums.
+Albertans injured in a collision will be able to access these enhanced benefits without the need to sue.

 Common injury